Lights, Camera, Action: NEC Display Technologies add Polish and Precision to a High-End California Cineplex

 How does a movie theater company create a high-end experience as a new entertainment destination using creative design and the latest digital technologies?
 See how technology was used in new ways to create an experience that draws more customer interactions.

-- The Challenge: Create a high-end experience for a new luxury cinema and entertainment destination using the latest digital technologies
+Create a high-end experience for a new luxury cinema and entertainment destination using the latest digital technologies

 When a growing movie theater company was selected as the anchor tenant for a new highend entertainment destination in San Ramon, California, the digital display and cinema projection technology the company planned to incorporate would not only need to be reliable and robust; it also had to blend in with the stylish, elegant feel of the rest of the space.